cmdruid/bitcoin-programming/assignments/02_Bitcoin_Script_Assignment.md

 ## Requirements

 * A document within your repository, which shows the contents of your Bitcoin script, and the valid output.
 * A valid Bitcoin Script, which evaluates to *true* on [https://ide.scriptwiz.app](https://ide.scriptwiz.app).

-## Examples

-You will find some examples of how to construct a transaction in the `examples` folder, and references to past lectures in the `slides` folder in this repository.
+You can view an example homework submission in the `examples` folder located [here](examples/02-bitcoin-script-assignment/README.md).

-## Resources
+## More Resources

 **Scriptwiz Bitcoin Script IDE**
 https://ide.scriptwiz.app